metosin/compojure-api/README.md

     (ok body))
 ```

-## Query, Path and Body parameters
+## Query, Path, Header and Body parameters

-Both query- and path-parameters can also be destructured using the [Plumbing](https://github.com/Prismatic/plumbing) syntax with optional type-annotations:
+All parameters can also be destructured using the [Plumbing](https://github.com/Prismatic/plumbing) syntax with optional type-annotations:

 ```clojure
 (GET* "/sum" []